Shift4change/Team-structure/README.md

 # Team-Generator

 ## Description
-This is Node application that allows the user to enter employee information through a command line interface.
+This is a Node application that allows the user to enter employee information through a command line interface.
 When the user is finished, they can generate an HTML page that provides a formatted display of their team.

 ## Usage